oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/styles/themes/rounded.md

 This file is likely imported and used in other components throughout the project to apply the defined styles.
 For example, a connect button component might use the `--ck-connectbutton-background` variable to set its background color.

-Overall, this file serves as a central location for defining and managing the styling of components in the Alephium web3 project.
+Overall, this file serves as a central location for defining and managing the styling of components in the Oxygenium web3 project.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file exports a set of CSS variables used for styling a web3 interface for the Alephium project.
+- This code file exports a set of CSS variables used for styling a web3 interface for the Oxygenium project.

 2. What license is this code file released under?
 - This code file is released under the GNU Lesser General Public License.